-PHMSA is authorized to reimburse a state agency up to 80 percent of the agency's actual cost for carrying out its pipeline safety program, including the cost of personnel and equipment.
-The actual amount of federal reimbursement depends upon the availability of appropriated funds and the state's pipeline safety program's performance.
-A state agency's program performance is based on PHMSA's annual Program Evaluation and Progress Report scoring of each state agency.
+PHMSA is authorized to reimburse a State agency up to 80 percent of the agency's actual cost for carrying out its pipeline safety or underground natural gas storage safety program(s), including the cost of personnel and equipment.
+The actual amount of Federal reimbursement depends upon the availability of appropriated funds and the State's pipeline safety or underground natural gas storage program's performance.
+A State agency's program performance is based on PHMSA's annual Program Evaluation and Progress Report scoring of each State agency.